- Home

 Operations applied to both sides of an equation that transform its form while leaving its solution set completely unchanged.

-Why is Equivalence Transformation important?
+What is the Equivalence Transformation formula?

 Prerequisites